 specified as Solar System Target Windows (e.g. angular separations,

 orbital longitudes, CMLs) were ignored by the Visit Planner for all

 targets - even ones in planetary systems.

-Beginning in version 15.2, as long as there is an internet
+Currently, as long as there is an internet

 connection, APT will use MOSS (Moving Object Support System) to

 compute a precise ephemeris for each target regardless of its

 location.
 Targets in planetary systems are no longer approximated by

 the ephemeris of their parent planet.
 Asteroids and comets are now

 fully supported.
 Solar System Target Windows are now computed for all